Babelsberg Park

 Is it wheelchair accessible?

-Babelsberg Park is designed to be accessible, with pathways that accommodate wheelchair users.
-However, check the official website for specific accessibility details.
+Babelsberg Park is designed to be accessible, but specific areas may vary in ease of access.
+It’s advisable to check the official website for detailed accessibility information.

 Can I buy tickets online?